Diplomatic Courier: Production

-Patricia Neal said she enjoyed her role: "She was a cosmopolite, a free liver, and an exciting person."

-Critical reception
+The plot was loosely adapted from British writer Peter Cheyney's 1945 novel Sinister Errand.

+The film's nightclub scene in the film features actor Arthur Blake, famous for his female impersonations, including those of Carmen Miranda, Franklin D. Roosevelt and Bette Davis.

+Reception

-Bosley Crowther in The New York Times called it "a picture of no more than middling appeal.The fault seems to lie in the writing.
-Casey Robinson and Liam O'Brien...have assembled an impressive array of melodramatic occurrences, such as a mysterious murder on a train, muggings in Trieste, double dealings and, of course, a climactic "chase"...But they haven't concocted a story that has clarity or suspense, and Mr. Hathaway has not been able to direct it so that it looks like anything on the screen."
-Sixty years later, a review in Time Out called it a "Neat, taut espionage thriller".
+In a contemporary review for The New York Times, critic Bosley Crowther called the film "a picture of no more than middling appeal" and wrote: "The fault seems to lie in the writing.
+Casey Robinson and Liam O'Brien ... have assembled an impressive array of melodramatic occurrences, such as a mysterious murder on a train, muggings in Trieste, double dealings and, of course, a climactic 'chase' ...
+But they haven't concocted a story that has clarity or suspense, and Mr. Hathaway has not been able to direct it so that it looks like anything on the screen."